6.2.3 Welding with Hammer and Fire

 After all, a metal atom at the surface has some free space around it that it would love to fill with other metal atoms.
 We know that it always wants to have a lot of neighbors around: 12 for the fcc and hex crystal structure and still 8 for the bcc structure (back to chapter 4.2.2 if this doesn't strike a chord).

-do it so they have exactly the same orientation.
-A ("small
+you can never do it so they have exactly the same orientation.
+A ("small angle")

-angle") grain boundary still is needed, and it is a complex creature as you can see in
+grain boundary still is needed, and it is a complex creature as you can see in the picture above.

 What, exactly, do we see in the picture?